Sheffield Local Studies Library and City Archives are located in separate buildings approximately 10 minutes walk apart.

 - induction loop

-- access to a live telephone or translation service
+- access to a live telephone or translation services

 - a mix of microform viewers, electronic and hand operated